Unit 3: Workforce design, development and performance

 This unit addresses the HR competencies required for responding to challenges in workforce design, development and performance management to meet organisational objectives.
 The unit examines efficient processes for job analysis and design, attraction, recruitment, development, performance management, retention, and reward and remuneration strategies.

 Participants will learn how to plan, implement and evaluate these strategies using appropriate HR management strategies and processes.

-- Contribute to workplace design and implementation processes and systems that will assist their organisation in meet its strategic objectives through managing changing workplace needs and workforce structures attributes;
+- Contribute to workplace design and implementation processes and systems that will assist your organisation in meeting its strategic objectives through managing changing workplace needs and workforce structures attributes;

-- Analyse competencies, undertake job analysis, build job descriptions and person specifications and design jobs that meet the strategic business needs of their organisation;
+- Analyse competencies, undertake job analysis, build job descriptions and person specifications and design jobs that meet the strategic business needs of your organisation;

-- Choose the most effective methods and models to address a competitive job market and lead their organisation in attracting, recruiting, selecting and retaining talent;
+- Choose the most effective methods and models to address a competitive job market and lead your organisation in attracting, recruiting, selecting and retaining talent;

 - Analyse key performance management models and determine common advantages and disadvantages of these models;

-- Utilise and adapt a performance model suitable for their organisation's purposes that managers can use to communicate about and improve employee performance;
+- Utilise and adapt a performance model suitable for your organisation's purposes, that managers can use to communicate about and improve employee performance;

 - Identify problems and concerns that managers and employees may face in participating in performance management processes and provide strategies to address these problems and concerns;